 Please note that all conducts prior to February 2020 required a manual ‘key word search’ in order to identify those that pertain to sexual offences.
 This is because out of the 10 Standards of Professional Behaviour, there is not one specific standard that only relates to sexual offences.
 Therefore a key word search for ‘rape’, ‘harass’, ‘assault’ and ‘sex’ was conducted.
 These have then been manually reviewed the results to remove any that do not pertain to sexual harassment, sexual assault and rape.
 Any other allegations that do not clearly relate to those three categories have not been included

 Please find attached a summary of the complaints and internal investigations which have been listed in the above table.

 Please find below a breakdown of the outcomes of the complaints and internal investigations listed in the table in the response to question one.

 |Would have been dismissed||0||6||2||0|

 Please find below the number of complaints and internal investigations that were referred to the IOPC for the years 2017, 2018, 2019 and 2020.

-- Section 30(1)(a)(b)(c) is a qualified class based exemption and as such requires a public interest test to be conducted, which is as follows:
+Section 31 is a prejudice based exemption and as such requires the harm to be articulated and a public interest test to be conducted, which is as follows: